 Our mission is to enable a means of exchange that values sharing the gifts we have we others, strengthening a sense of community and inspiring respect for each other and our environment.

-Mid 2019 Kaitāia TimeBank joined up with Whangaroa Timebank and Far North Timebank to create Tai Tokerau Timebank which covers the whole rohe from the Cape to around Whāngārei.
+Mid 2019 Kaitāia TimeBank enveloped Whangaroa Timebank and Far North Timebank to create Tai Tokerau Timebank which covers the whole rohe from the Cape to around Whāngārei.
 Our membership is rapidly growing both geographically and numerically.

 We have paid part time coordinators based in each of the three wards of Far North District Council: Paula Walker in Te Hiku, Charlotte Boss in Bay of Islands-Whangaroa, Graeme Kettle in Kaikohe-Hokianga; plus Greer Rasmussen who looks after those in the Whāngārei area.
 Anna Dunford, based in Te Hiku, is the regional coordinator.